 For more information about LEGOLAND Florida Resort’s reopening, click here.

 Please note: Any public location where people are present provides an inherent risk of exposure to COVID-19, and there is no guarantee that you will not be exposed during your visit.
-Additionally, Orange County requires the use of face masks in public places, with some exceptions.
-Social distancing is also strongly encouraged per CDC recommendations.
+Additionally, Orange County recommends the use of face masks in public places.
+Social distancing is also encouraged per CDC recommendations.
 Some images on the website do not reflect current versions of the experiences or updated operational or safety guidelines.

 Stay Connected to Orlando!